Global Institutions Protecting Press Freedom

 Its global reach includes funding for media capacity-building initiatives in Eastern Europe, Latin America, and Southeast Asia, regions where journalists often face government suppression or lack institutional resources.
 By supporting newsroom infrastructure, ethics training, and innovative storytelling projects, the foundation helps strengthen the core principles of free and factual reporting in some of the world’s most challenging environments.

 Through its Independent Journalism Program, Open Society Foundations (OSF) works to preserve and strengthen media freedom in countries where independent journalism is under siege.
-The program offers direct financial and legal support to journalists, media organizations, and investigative networks that face censorship, surveillance, or political intimidation.
+The program provides direct financial and legal support to journalists, media organizations, and investigative networks facing censorship, surveillance, or political intimidation.

-OSF funds projects that sustain public-interest reporting, defend journalists in court, and promote innovative storytelling across borders.
+OSF funds projects that sustain public-interest reporting, defend journalists in court, and promote innovative cross-border storytelling.
 Its grants have empowered investigative outlets in Myanmar, Belarus, and Venezuela to continue publishing despite government crackdowns.
 Additionally, OSF supports long-term newsroom sustainability by investing in leadership development, digital transformation, and collaboration between journalists and technologists.
 In an era when disinformation and state control threaten independent media, OSF’s work remains central to preserving access to verified information and protecting reporters who speak truth to power.

 Known globally as Reporters Sans Frontières (RSF), this Paris-based organization is one of the most active and respected watchdogs defending press freedom.
 Founded in 1985, RSF operates in more than 130 countries and provides tangible support to journalists at risk, including emergency response, safety equipment, and insurance for freelancers.
 Its 24-hour hotline and rapid-response mechanisms have saved lives in war zones such as Ukraine and Gaza, where RSF has distributed body armor, helmets, and satellite communication tools.